-At Ketterer Browne & Anderson, LLC, our trucking accident lawyers have represented plaintiffs injured in a wide range of trucking accident cases.
-We understand local state law, federal trucking regulations, and the investigative measures that are necessary to successfully resolve a trucking accident case, whether through settlement or trial.
+At Ketterer Browne & Associates, LLC, our Maryland truck accident lawyers have represented plaintiffs injured in a wide range of trucking accident cases.
+Our experienced personal injury attorneys understand local state law, federal trucking regulations, and the investigative measures that are necessary to successfully resolve a trucking injury case, whether through settlement or trial.

 If you or someone you love was involved in a trucking accident, please contact our office to discuss your legal rights and appropriate next steps.
 When trucks collide into vehicles, people can be seriously injured.
 Collecting money to cover past medical bills, future medical expenses, lost wages, pain and suffering requires proving negligence by the driver and using experts or other evidence to support catastrophic injuries.

-Trucking companies are typically well-prepared to handle the aftermath of an accident.
-When an accident occurs, trucking companies call upon their own internal investigators and insurance adjusters to gather evidence and start building their defense to circumvent liability to personal injury claims.
+Trucking companies are typically well-prepared to handle the aftermath of a crash.
+When one accident occurs, trucking companies call upon their own internal investigators and insurance adjusters to gather evidence and start building their defense to circumvent liability to personal injury claims.
 You need to protect yourself to be sure you’re not blamed and that you are compensated.

-- Contact the lawyers at Ketterer, Browne & Anderson, LLC as soon as possible.
+- Contact the Maryland truck injury lawyers at Ketterer, Browne & Anderson, LLC as soon as possible.
 We will discuss your rights and possible next steps so that we can begin the work necessary to establish and support your claim.
 Preserving evidence early on is very important.

 - Take pictures of the scene, the vehicle, and your injuries.
 Take pictures of your injuries at different time points.
 Be sure to pay attention to lighting for bruise.
-Consider making notes about how the injuries have impacted your life; for example, things you can’t do, missed days of work, places and kinds of pain.
+Consider making notes about how the injuries have impacted your life; for example, things you can’t do, missed days of work, areas of the body in pain, and the kinds of pain you are experiencing.

 - Get the names and contact information of witnesses and local businesses that may have cameras that captured the incident.